Are you struggling with heel pain? If so, let us help you find the right supportive footwear so you no longer have to deal with that discomfort.

 Anyone can experience heel pain, but those who spend a lot of time on their feet are more prone to it.
 Individuals that spend a lot of time standing, walking, or running on hard surfaces are particularly likely to experience pain.

 Understanding the cause of your discomfort is key to solving it.
 When you know what the root of the problem is, you can solve it with the best shoes for heel pain.

 What Causes Heel Pain?

-Another reason for heel pain can be due to achilles tendonitis.
+Another reason for heel pain can be due to Achilles tendonitis.
 A sure sign of this condition is when the pain is localized behind the heel.
-Sometimes this pain can be so unbearable, standing up in the morning can be excruciating.
+Sometimes this pain can be so unbearable, that standing up in the morning can be excruciating.
 This is where supportive shoes for foot pain can come in handy.

 Choosing the Best Supportive Shoes for Heel Pain

 A great way to alleviate this kind of severe heel pain is by choosing the correct supportive footwear.
-You will want to look for heel support shoes, and particularly those with arch support.
+You will want to look for heel support shoes, particularly those with arch support.
 This feature will help align your feet and evenly distribute your weight across your feet, as to avoid pressure falling more on one part of the foot than the other.

 Luckily, shoes for painful feet don’t have to be boring or drab.
 There are a variety of heel support shoes that will keep you comfortable while also looking great.

 Twin Gore Lux is an easy and casual slip-on shoe for every day.
 This leather sneaker features both arch and metatarsal support from the removable footbed.
 They also have a thicker and higher platform for the ultimate heel support.
 These are among the best shoes for heel pain because they will give you the support you need, while also giving you a little lift.